westpoint-robotics/threat_detection/README.md

 # Download images from bing/azure

-To download new images or make a new dataset follow instructions [here](https://github.com/westpoint-robotics/threat_detection/tree/master/azure)
+To download new images for making a new dataset follow instructions [here](https://github.com/westpoint-robotics/threat_detection/tree/master/azure)

 # Usage